kagiko/vaultwarden-wiki/Running-without-WAL-enabled.md

 ## How to turn WAL on

-Generally speaking you just start `bitarden_rs` without `ENABLE_DB_WAL` set to false and server will automatically enable WAL for you.
+Generally speaking you just start `vaultwarden` without `ENABLE_DB_WAL` set to false and server will automatically enable WAL for you.
 You can verify this by running:

 ```bash
 sqlite3 db.sqlite3 'PRAGMA journal_mode'